Mohammad-Faiz-Cloud-Engineer/VSIX-Downloader-Toolkit-Using-Visual-Studio-Market-Place/README.md

 # VSIX Downloader

-Professional toolkit for downloading Visual Studio Code extensions as VSIX files from the marketplace.
-Designed for enterprise environments, offline installations, and version control.
+Toolkit for downloading Visual Studio Code extensions as VSIX files from the marketplace.
+Designed for deployment environments, offline installations, and version control.

 **Author:** Mohammad Faiz
 **Version:** 2.0.0